zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

   }
 }
 ```
-With this service, we inject an `HttpClient` into the contructor; this allows us to fetch the book content.
+With this service, we inject an `HttpClient` into the constructor; this allows us to fetch the book content.
 Next is a public method that we will use in our component.
 It takes two streams:
 - the first is the `BookChoice`.
 Recall from earlier this is a string enum with the values being the URl of the book
-- the second is the search phrase itself
+- the second is the search phrase itself that is used for fuzzy matching against the paragraphs of the book

-We call out to a local `protected processSearch` method which simply takes the url and pipes it to a `switchMap()` that fetches the content, then in turn pipes to the search term observable and finally we switch on that observable to call out to `getAccumulatedSearchResults` that we built earlier.
+We call out to a local `processSearch` method which simply takes the url and pipes it to a `switchMap()` that fetches the content, then in turn pipes to the search term observable and finally we switch on that observable to call out to `getAccumulatedSearchResults` that we built earlier.

-Back in the `search()` method, we pipe the results from `processSearch()` and first `auditTime()`.
+Back in the `search()` method, we pipe the results from `processSearch()` and first use the `auditTime()` operator.
 This restricts the data output rate to 60 frames per second otherwise we could potentially get tens of thousands of `SearchResults` per second, which would completely oversaturate the change detection strategy of the framework when we try to display the results in the DOM.

 Lastly we add a `share()` to the search results as we don't want multiple subscribers to trigger computation of the search results more than once.